 Be aware that it can take several weeks of training for some dogs to be comfortable wearing a harness.
-Don’t rush the process, as this can cause a long-term negative association.

 It’s not always easy to find a harness for a French Bulldog.
 The Frenchie’s unique body shape means many harnesses are either too tight or loose.